bebenlebricolo/events-manager/trunk/readme.txt

 15. Clean forms for submitting and managing events, as well as booking events for users.

 == Changelog ==
+= 6.1.6 =
+* fixed bookings admin table pagination and action link issues
+* moved AJAX actions from init to wp_loaded
+* fixed potential em_booking_save filter bug still mailing emails if short-circuited with a false result,
+* added em_booking_added to EM_Booking::save() which should now be used for any new booking being added rather than em_booking_save or em_bookings_add
+* added Thrive Automator integration

 = 6.1.5 =
 * fixed calendar width display issues due to aspect ratios by shifting aspect min-height calculations into JS
 * added PHP echo functions EM_Notices::display() and EM_Object::json_encode_e()